daixiwen/hdl-register-wizard/BUILDING.md

 - Install rust, then the Windows SDK and the WiX toolset version 3
 - `cargo build --release --target x86_64-pc-windows-msvc`
-- (Windows) install the WiX toolset and run the `createmsi` batch file in `install/` to create the installers
+- run the `createmsi` batch file in `install/` to create the installers

 ## Linux